-Lessee: The Group recognizes right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
-Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any measurement of lease liabilities.
-The cost of right-of-use assets includes the amount of lease liabilities recognized, initial indirect costs incurred and lease payments made at or before the commencement date less any incentives received.
-The right-of-use assets are depreciated on a straight line basis over the lease term.
+Lessee: The Group recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
+Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
+The cost of right-of-use assets includes the amount of lease liabilities recognised, initial indirect costs incurred and lease payments made at or before the commencement date less any incentives received.
+Right-of-use assets are depreciated on a straight line basis over the lease term.